BYU-Idaho values suggestions and ideas that can improve the university.

 Borrowers can visit NSLDS.ed.gov to identify their loan servicers in order to make arrangements for loan repayment.
 BYU-Idaho is not a party in the loan contract and therefore is not involved in mediating loan arrangements, accepting loan or interest payments, or contacting the loan servicer.

 Students should receive their Repayment Schedule during the grace period.
-If students did not receive this, it is their responsibility to contact their lender.
+If students did not receive this, it is their responsibility to contact their servicer.
 The payments must begin after the 6-month grace period has elapsed.

 Students who have received student loans and are nearing graduation are required to complete “Exit Counseling” at NSLDS.ed.gov.
 This counseling will remind students of what their responsibilities concerning repaying student loans, the loan servicer’s responsibilities to the borrower, and which repayment options are available.